Egyptian Story Bangle Bracelet, 2012

 This is a Bangle Bracelet.
 It was designed by Stefan Hemmerle and made by Gebrüder Hemmerle.
 It is dated 2012 and we acquired it in 2013.
 Its medium is carved pockwood, cut and polished turquoises and tsavorites, oxidized silver, white gold.
 It is a part of the Product Design and Decorative Arts department.

-Hemmerle’s unusual mix of unseen technical solutions, such as an 18 karat white gold pivot hinge in the wood part of this bracelet, along with the use of striated pockwood with stripes of two tones of turquoises set in a grid of oxidized silver, gives a very different aesthetic from the work of such other high jewelry firms as Van Cleef & Arpels that was used in the butterflies in the Museum's collection.
-However, the principle of mixing old world skills in new ways is related to the concept of using Japanese lacquer on French-executed gold and diamond butterflies.
-Hemmerle's choice of materials reflects German jewelry history, as it includes such metal as steel, popular in Prussia in the... more
+Hemmerle’s unusual mix of unseen technical solutions and pairing of precious and provocative materials, such as an 18-karat white gold pivot hinge in the wood section of this Harmony Bangle bracelet, along with the use of striated pockwood with stripes of two tones of turquoises set in a grid of oxidized silver, is a very different aesthetic than the work of most other high jewelry firms.
+The principle of reinterpreting old world skills in new ways, however, is related to the Van Cleef & Arpels example of combining gold and diamonds with Japanese lacquering techniques, as seen in two butterfly brooches in the museum’s collection.

 Hemmerle’s choice of materials reflects German jewelry history, such as its use of steel, which was popular in Prussia in the first half of the 19th century and of which the museum holds some examples.
 Previous work by the firm includes combinations with steel and precious stones, which paved the way for an increasingly broad base of color selection.